ivansherbs/insights.ivansherbs.com/herbs/meadowsweet/en.md

 Meadowsweet flowers naturally contain a group of compounds called salicylates.
 The primary ingredient in aspirin (acetyl-salicylic acid) is a salicylate and a pro-drug.
 Aspirin becomes the active compound salicylic acid inside the body.

-A standard dose of aspirin contains approximately 325 mg of acetylsalicylic acid (99% pure) and is taken every 4-6 hours for general pain relief, inflammation, and swelling [Adult NSAID ref].
+A standard dose of aspirin contains approximately 325 mg of acetylsalicylic acid (99% pure) and is taken every 4-6 hours for general pain relief, inflammation, and swelling ([Johnson & Johnson Consumer Inc., n.d.]).
 A dose of 2 g of meadowsweet flowers prepared in an infusion has less than 3 mg of methyl salicylate, the primary salicylate naturally present [ref Ollenikov].

 Clearly, just the 3 mg of methyl salicylate present in a 2 g dose of meadowsweet flowers would give a lower level of pain relief than a dose of 325mg concentrated pharmaceutical strength aspirin.

-However, 2 g of meadowsweet flowers contains about 270 mg of 119 different compounds [ref Olennikov, ref Bijttebier].
+However, 2 g of meadowsweet flowers contains about 270 mg of 119 different compounds ([ref Olennikov], [Bijttebier, 2016]).
 The major active compounds are salicylates, tannins, and phenolic compounds.
 The mixture of these compounds creates an overall effect that is safer than aspirin as will be explained below.

-Firstly, it has been confirmed that that the tannins and phenolic compounds found in meadowsweet are partially responsible for the anti-ulcer, anti-fever (antipyretic), and anti-inflammatory properties. [ref Antioxidant, Anti-Inflammatory and Gastroprotective]
+Firstly, it has been confirmed that that the tannins and phenolic compounds found in meadowsweet are partially responsible for the anti-ulcer, anti-fever (antipyretic), and anti-inflammatory properties ([Samardžića, 2018]).

-Aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDS), have been proven to provoke ulcers. [ref Cryer]  The probability of a person dying from a stomach (peptic) ulcer is low today, at 1 in 100,000.
+Aspirin, and other nonsteroidal anti-inflammatory drugs ([Johnson & Johnson Consumer Inc., n.d.]), have been proven to provoke ulcers. [ref Cryer]  The probability of a person dying from a stomach (peptic) ulcer is low today, at 1 in 100,000.
 For a duodenal ulcer, the probability is much higher at 5 in 100 [ref what is the mortality rate].

-An infusion from meadowsweet protects the body from ulcers forming in the first place (anti-ulcerogenic) [ref A Clinical Guide to, ref Braun,Lesley].
+An infusion from meadowsweet protects the body from ulcers forming in the first place (anti-ulcerogenic) [ref A Clinical Guide to, ref Braun, Lesley].
 In an in vivo study done on rats, ulcers were induced using high doses of aspirin.
 Rats that were given meadowsweet infusions before the high dose of aspirin did not form ulcers.
-Furthermore, rats that already had stomach ulcers experienced higher healing when given meadowsweet infusions as treatment. [ref Barnaulov]
+Furthermore, rats that already had stomach ulcers experienced higher healing when given meadowsweet infusions as treatment ([Barnaulov, 1980]).

-The anti-inflammatory and pain-relieving (analgesic) actions of meadowsweet flowers have been well studied and confirmed [Hoffmann, Lewis, Bone].
+The anti-inflammatory and pain-relieving (analgesic) actions of meadowsweet flowers have been well studied and confirmed [ref Hoffmann, Lewis, Bone].

 [Start your trial now](#todo-add-page-link)